Matt-Tang/RoadToFAANG/README.md

 Once we have the vector of number of instances sorted, all we need to do is work backwards and keep subtracing the number of instances until it reaches n/2.
 For every iteration that we subtract v[i] we need to increment the result by 1.

 https://leetcode.com/problems/reduce-array-size-to-the-half/

+# Break - October 7th to October 18th, 2020

+Honestly after my birthday on the 9th, I've been going out and having fun with zero interest in LeetCode.
+I also started to watch a lot of Netflix shows (Stranger Things 3, Kingdom 1&2, The Haunting of Bly Manor) so that has taken up a lot of my free time.
+Work keeps getting busier and busier so I feel more and more drained after work.

+# Day 14 - October 19th, 2020

+To ease myself back into LeetCode after such a long break, I started to do some reviewing.
+I reviewed Merge Intervals, Insert Intervals, and Meeting Rooms 1.